Skip to main content

 > "What do you know about our Azure resource naming?"

-It works across clients because they all hit the same Supabase database.
+It works across clients because they all hit the same PostgreSQL database.